nwrkbiz/sfx-builder/README.md

 ============================================

 This project allows creating simple self extracting zip archives for windows and linux.
 Place a [.sfx.manifest.json](./.sfx.manifest.json) file in the root of your zip archive to configure your installer.
+You can set custom images per page by adding Base64 strings of 135px x 450px pngs to the JSON file.

 After creating your zip archive you can make it self extracting by executing: